Buy W.P. Carey For Portfolio Diversification And Income Despite Risks

 Source: Investor Relations Website and Yahoo Finance

-The REITs in red color are Carey's competitors with similar market cap. as WPC.
+The REITs in red color are Carey's competitors with similar market cap.
 The table is sorted by the FFO Multiple, from highest to smallest.

 The multiple varies with markets conditions and specific REIT sectors.
 Instead of just comparing the multiples of "Triple Net Lease" companies, I will also compare WPC's own sector.